-At the beginning of the year, Marcus Wareing started work on an exciting new project: the restaurant’s own kitchen garden from him farm in Kent.
+At the beginning of the year, Marcus Wareing started work on an exciting new project: the restaurant’s own kitchen garden from his farm in East Sussex.

 Over the coming years, Marcus will develop the mixed farming already in existence at Melfort Farm into a multi-faceted farmstead incorporating the existing orchards, honey production and sheep rearing, whilst also introducing two kitchen gardens, foraged herbs, flowers and grass, plus the rearing and production of pigs.

 This new menu introduces elements of the first of the farm’s produce already in production, whilst continuing to demonstrate each of the restaurant’s five most senior chefs’ personalities and talents.

 Shauna’s sourdough, stracciatella, malt loaf, toast ale

 Whilst Shauna’s decision to become a chef didn’t come until her early 20s, she has been baking bread in the kitchens of her family home in Co.
 Derry since much earlier.
 The sourdough on the lunch menu comes from a mother dough Shauna has been working from for 2 years.
 The slightly sour taste of the sourdough and toast ale, produced by the process of fermentation for both, is perfectly complemented by the sweetness of the malt loaf and the creaminess of the stracciatella.